-As your pancreas makes more insulin, your body continues to resist and respond incorrectly to the higher levels of insulin.
+As your pancreas makes more insulin, your body continues to resist and respond incorrectly to the higher insulin levels.
 Your pancreas will continually need to make more to compensate.
 Eventually, your pancreas won’t be able to keep up with the amount of insulin your body needs to keep your blood sugar at a healthy level.

 - Insulinoma is a rare tumor of the pancreas cells that produce insulin.

-Nesidioblastosis is when the pancreas produces too many cells that make insulin.
+- Nesidioblastosis is when the pancreas produces too many cells that make insulin.

 Hyperinsulinemia may also develop after having gastric bypass surgery.
 The theory is that the cells have become too large and active for the body, but the body has changed significantly after the bypass.
 Doctors aren’t fully sure why this happens.